oohlaf/dotsecrets/README.rst

 Run:
   $ pip install .

-You should then have a 'dotfiles' script in a new shell.
+You should then have a 'dotsecrets' script available in a new shell.

 Usage
 -----